sangwoopark-njit/sangwoopark-njit.github.io/about.md

 complex and large scale optimization problems, mainly related to electric power systems, transportation systems, and healthcare systems.

-I am looking for motivated students with a strong Math/CS/Stat/EE background or hands-on experience in mathematical modeling and numerical simulations.
+<b>I am looking for motivated students with a strong Math/CS/Stat/EE background or hands-on experience
+in mathematical modeling and numerical simulations.
 We have two fully-funded Ph.D. positions at NJIT.
 Highly motivated Masters students are also welcome to participate in our research.
-If you are interested in working with me, please contact me at sangwoo.park@njit.edu.
+If you are interested in working with me, please contact me at sangwoo.park@njit.edu. <b>

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/Resume2023_SangWoo Park.pdf)<br/>
 [google scholar](https://scholar.google.com/citations?user=SVniSskAAAAJ&hl=en)<br/>